hieuvp/learning-python/data-science/numpy-arrays/README.md

 # while the healthy range is "18.5" to "24.9"

-# Performing element-wise calculations on height and weight:
+# Performing Element-wise Calculations on "height" and "weight":
 #
 # Take all 6 of the "np_height" and "np_weight" observations,
 # and calculate the BMI for each observation with a single equation